-Any shareholder that owns 25% or more of the outstanding shares of a portfolio or class may be presumed to "control" (as that term is defined in the 1940 Act) the portfolio or class.
-Shareholders controlling a portfolio or class could have the ability to vote a majority of the shares of the portfolio or class on any matter requiring approval of the shareholders of the portfolio or class.

-No information about ownership of the Fund by the Trustees and officers, as a group, is provided because the Fund had not commenced operations prior to the date of this SAI.
+As of November 30, 2023, to the Trust's knowledge, the following named persons at the addresses shown below were owners of record of approximately 5% or more of the total outstanding shares of a class of the Fund as indicated below.
+Any shareholder that owns 25% or more of the outstanding shares of a class or Fund may be presumed to "control" (as that term is defined in the 1940 Act) the class or Fund.
+Shareholders controlling a class or Fund could have the ability to vote a majority of the shares of the class or Fund on any matter requiring approval of the shareholders of the class or Fund.
+Ownership information is not provided for Investor Class and Class A Shares of the Fund because those classes were not available for sale prior to the date of this SAI.